Adam Pearce: Return to WWE (2013–present)

 Pearce returned to the now-renamed World Wrestling Entertainment (WWE) when he first worked as a guest coach and trainer from December 2 through 6, 2013.
 He would continue to appear as a guest coach and trainer several times during 2014.
 On December 11, 2014, Pearce worked as a producer on WWE's NXT TakeOver: R Evolution event, making him the first unsigned Independent Contractor to produce live WWE programming.
 In May 2015, Pearce signed to join WWE full-time as a trainer at the WWE Performance Center and producer for NXT.
-He has since been promoted to the role of a producer on the main roster's Raw on USA Network and SmackDown on FOX.

-On the June 5, 2018, episode of Smackdown Live, Pearce and Dean Malenko appeared during the contract signing between A.J.
-Styles and Shinsuke Nakamura.
+He has since been promoted to the role of a producer on the main roster's Raw on Netflix and SmackDown on USA Network.
+On the June 5, 2018, episode of Smackdown Live, Pearce and Dean Malenko appeared during the contract signing between AJ Styles and Shinsuke Nakamura.
 Pearce appeared in on-screen speaking roles on the January 17, 2020, episode of Smackdown backstage making a match between Bayley and Lacey Evans, and again on the May 29 episode of SmackDown setting up a battle royal where the winner would face Daniel Bryan in the Intercontinental Championship tournament.
 Pearce is one of the main coaches tasked with training celebrities for WWE appearances, notably Bad Bunny and Logan Paul.